Sari Kees: Club career

-Kees stated that her ambitions for the coming years are becoming a full-time member of the national team, and earning a transfer to a foreign club.
+Kees stated that her ambitions for the coming years are becoming a full-time member of the national team, and earning a transfer to a foreign club, which came true when she signed for OHL's sister club Leicester City in July 2024.

 International career

 Kees is a member of the national team since the under-15s.
 As a central defender, she played for the under-19s in the UEFA U19 Championship in 2019 in their group matches against Spain, Germany and England.

 Kees made her debut for the Belgium national team on 16 February 2022, in a 4–0 win against Slovakia in the Pinatar Cup in Spain.

+Kees was named in the Belgium squad for UEFA Women's Euro 2022 in England, where the Red Flames were beaten in the quarter-finals 1-0 by Sweden.
+She went on to contribute to Belgium's successful qualification for UEFA Women's Euro 2025 via the play-offs, starting both legs of the play-off final against Ukraine.

+On 11 June 2025, Kees was called up to the Belgium squad for the UEFA Women's Euro 2025.